-The iPhone 6 iOS 11.4 update is a major milestone update and it could help, or hurt, your iPhone 6’s performance.
+The iPhone 6 iOS 11.4.1 update is a minor update that could help, or hurt, your iPhone 6’s performance.

-The company’s latest software update is much bigger than its predecessor (iOS 11.3.1) and it delivers a mix of new features, fixes and security patches.
+Apple’s latest software update is much smaller than its predecessor (iOS 11.4) and it delivers a mix of fixes and security features.

-The iPhone 6 iOS 11.4 update is performing well in some area though we’ve run into some minor issues with Apple’s newest upgrade.
+The iPhone 6 iOS 11.4.1 update is performing well in many key areas though we’ve run into some minor issues during our time with Apple’s latest, and perhaps final, iOS 11 upgrade.

-Our guide to the iPhone 6 iOS 11.4 update goes over these problems and provides some potential fixes to those in need.
-It also highlights the changes on board iOS 11.4 and gives you a look ahead at what’s next for the iPhone 6 and iOS 11.
-We’ve also got some new information about the iOS 11.3.1 downgrade.
+Our guide to the iPhone 6 iOS 11.4.1 update goes over these problems and provides some potential fixes to those in need.
+It also highlights the changes on board iOS 11.4.1 and gives you a look ahead at what’s next for the iPhone 6 and iOS.
+We’ve also got information about the iOS 11.4.1 downgrade.